 Additional trails for walking and cycling are an opportunity across the parks of eastern Kangaroo Island, where the current trail offering is relatively minimal.
-Of particular note are opportunities to better link the Ironstone Hill Hike in Baudin Conservation Park with local trail networks, making the Ironstone Hill Hike a loop trail, developing new trails in Lashmar Conservation Park, improving trails in Cape Willoughby Conservation Park, and providing access for cycling in eastern KI parks - particularly in Baudin, Cape Willoughby and Lashmar parks.
+Of particular note are opportunities to better link the Ironstone Hill Hike in Baudin Conservation Park with local trail networks, making the Ironstone Hill Hike a loop trail, developing new trails in Lashmar Conservation Park, improving trails in Cape Willoughby Conservation Park, and providing access for cycling in eastern KI parks - particularly in Baudin, Cape

+Willoughby and Lashmar parks.
 A walking and cycling trail strategy is being developed to investigate trail opportunities across Kangaroo Island, and this will inform future trail developments in these parks.

 The development of a multi day walking trail along the east coast of Dudley Peninsula has been identified as a key recreational opportunity in KI.
 This trail is expected to incorporate sections of Baudin, Lashmar and Cape Willoughby conservation parks along its route.

 The planning and development of the new trail is being managed by external private partners, in consultation with park managers and other stakeholders.

 Collaboration from a range of public and private land holders will be required to develop this trail.

 National Parks and Wildlife will work with trail developers to ensure an appropriate alignment for the Dudley Peninsula walk across eastern KI parks, and facilitate the development of new trails where appropriate.
-No additional privately managed accommodation is anticipated within parks to facilitate the trail; however, additional walk-in campsites will be considered in Lashmar Conservation Park to help manage additional visitor numbers.
+No additional privately managed accommodation will be developed within parks to service walkers of this trail; however, additional walk-in campsites will be considered in Lashmar Conservation Park to help manage additional visitor numbers.
+Any additional trail development will be designed to reduce environmental impact, and will include appropriate buffer zones around sensitive areas, such as white-bellied sea eagle nesting sites.

 Cape Willoughby Conservation Park is a key opportunity for developing recreation access in eastern KI due to its location, its iconic heritage listed lighthouse, and its historically cleared landscape which enables small-scale development with minimal environmental impact.
 Building on existing visitation allows for more people to learn of Kangaroo Island's rich history.

 Developments within this park may include refurbishment of lighthouse cottages, new trails, and the construction of permanent visitor infrastructure such as a visitor centre or café.
 Additional land may be added to the park to help facilitate these developments.
 New development and upgrades to existing infrastructure will ensure inclusive experiences and access for all abilities where possible.

 Some of the land proposed for addition to Cape Willoughby Conservation Park has been used previously for rock climbing along the coastal cliff face.
-Once added to the park, park managers will work with key stakeholders to investigate formally setting aside areas for rock climbing, subject to an assessment of risks and the development of appropriate signage.
+If this land is added to the park, park managers will work with key stakeholders, including the Climbing Club of South Australia, to investigate formally setting aside areas for rock climbing, subject to an assessment of risks and the development of appropriate signage.
 To prevent potential user conflicts, any rock climbing will only occur away from main pedestrian or vehicular access points, such as lookouts or carparks.